-Lower quality silica sand is also the main ingredient in concrete.
+The largest consumption of lower quality silica sand is for the manufacturing of concrete.

-Silica sand is a finite resource that is rapidly being exhausted and the Asia-Pacific region is currently experiencing increasing demand at a time of a global supply shortfall.
+Silica sand is a finite resource that is rapidly being exhausted, and the Asia-Pacific region is currently experiencing increasing demand at a time of a diminishing global supply.